MEDICAL OFFICE ASSISTANT AND UNIT CLERK

 BECOMING A MEDICAL OFFICE ASSISTANT OR UNIT CLERK

-In this program, you’ll learn to oversee healthcare organizations and assist in clinical functions.
-This course introduces its students to medical terminology, clinical and office procedures, Alberta Healthcare billing, Electronic Health Records, and medical transcriptions as core subjects.
-After completing this program, you will be prepared to aid in supervising numerous medical office procedures.
+Throughout the program, you will acquire the essential skills needed to oversee healthcare organizations and assist in clinical functions.
+Core subjects covered include medical terminology, clinical and office procedures, Alberta Healthcare billing, Electronic Health Records, and medical transcriptions.
+These courses will prepare you to effectively supervise various medical office procedures.

-As a non-clinical member of a health care team, medical office assistants and unit clerks coordinate information from doctors, nurses, medical administration, insurance providers, patients and families.
-Over the length of this course, you will learn medical transcription, scheduling, admissions and discharge procedures, and other clerical duties.
-You’ll also be prepared to prioritize tasks, adapt to changes, and develop effective communication strategies for a medical office environment.
+As a non-clinical member of a healthcare team, medical office assistants and unit clerks play a vital role in coordinating information from doctors, nurses, medical administrators, insurance providers, patients, and families.
+During the program, you will learn medical transcription, scheduling, admissions and discharge procedures, and other clerical duties.
+Additionally, you will develop important skills such as task prioritization, adaptability, and effective communication strategies specifically tailored for a medical office environment.

-Heritage Career College’s 6-month Express Medical Office Assistant and Unit Clerk program includes three weeks of hands-on work experience in a medical facility in your hometown.
-We divide our practicum experience into two sections: one half in a clinical environment, and the other half in a long-term care facility.
-Graduates of our programs receive continuing support from Heritage College’s Career Services department, including help with job searches, resume and LinkedIn profile reviews, and interview preparation.
+Heritage Career College’s Express Medical Office Assistant and Unit Clerk program, spanning six months, includes a valuable three-week hands-on work experience in a medical facility within your hometown.
+This practical experience will allow you to apply your skills in a real-world setting and gain valuable insights into the industry.
+As a graduate of our program, you will receive ongoing support from Heritage College’s Career Services department, which includes assistance with job searches, resume and LinkedIn profile reviews, and interview preparation.

-Graduates of Heritage College’s Unit Clerk and Medical Office Assistant program develop the office administration and medical knowledge needed to manage the front-office operations of a medical clinic, nursing home or hospital unit.
-Over the length of this 6-month program, students:
+Upon completing Heritage College’s Medical Office Assistant program, graduates acquire the necessary office administration and medical knowledge to effectively manage the front-office operations of medical clinics, nursing homes, or hospital units.
+Throughout this comprehensive 6-month program, students will:

-- Gain valuable hands-on experience in labs and practicums, including sterilization, patient preparation, basic urinalysis and the recording of vital signs
+- Gain valuable hands-on experience through laboratory sessions and practicums, where they will develop skills in sterilization techniques, patient preparation, basic urinalysis, and the accurate recording of vital signs.

-- Obtain vital experience with medical transcription, including numerous real-world practical exercises to hone this in-demand skill
+- Acquire vital experience in medical transcription, including practical exercises designed to sharpen this highly sought-after skill.

-- Explore medical clinics, long-term care facilities, and hospitals to discover the differences between these facilities and prepare students for careers in a variety of medical settings
+- Explore different healthcare settings, including medical clinics, long-term care facilities, and hospitals, to understand the distinctions between these environments and to prepare for diverse career opportunities within the medical field.

-- Learn the regulations and laws that govern medical practice in Alberta
+- Learn the regulations and laws specific to medical practice in Alberta, ensuring compliance and ethical conduct in the workplace.

 How You'll Learn